perldude/perldude/README.md

 I have a lot of iTunes movies because I don't want to be overrun with Blu-rays.
 And vinyl just sucks.

-Good thing I enjoy working in the yard and garden because we live on an acre so there is plenty for me to do.
+I enjoy working in the yard and garden and, lately, have taken up electrical work at home.
-Our four dogs enjoy all that room, too.
+I draw the line at replacing a panel, though.
+I have gotten pretty handy at everything up to that.

 During my first marriage I made all the meals but now I split the chef duties with my wife.
 We make [pretty good meals](https://cookbookfabuloso.blogspot.com), if I do say so myself.